BabarB/Final-project/README.md

 ## Features

 Declutter! is the first rough  version of a project I would like to extend in the future.
 The target audience is people with shopping addiction, to which the website offers meditation as a temporary solution.
 I have encountered people suffering from shopping addiction in my family and previous career.
 As regular meditator I strongly believe that this could be the answer for them.
 The website was coded using the mobile fist principle: following coding for mobile, I then went on to code for tablet and then laptop and larger screens.

+Due to time constrainsts I was aiming for and MVP

   ### Navigation bar
 The navigation menu is inside the header.
 The site features a standard responsive navigation menu on the top right.
 On the top left, in line with user expectations, there is a site logo that navigates the visitor back to the home page.